julieqiu/exp/librarianx/doc/config.md

 - `remove` - Files/directories deleted after generation (array of regex patterns)
 - `exclude` - Files/directories not included in releases (array of regex patterns)

-**Note**: The artifact's `.librarian.yaml` does NOT store googleapis URL/SHA256 or generation history.
-These are stored only in the repository-level `.librarian.yaml` to ensure all artifacts use the same googleapis version.
+**Note**: The artifact's `.librarian.yaml` does NOT store googleapis/discovery URLs or SHA256 hashes.
+These are stored only in the repository-level `.librarian/config.yaml` under the `sources` section to ensure all artifacts use the same source versions.
 This design:
 - Prevents duplication across hundreds of artifact configs
-- Ensures consistency - all artifacts generated from the same googleapis version
+- Ensures consistency - all artifacts generated from the same source versions
-- Prevents race conditions - no per-artifact googleapis state to get out of sync
+- Prevents race conditions - no per-artifact source state to get out of sync
-- Simplifies updates - change googleapis version in one place, regenerate all artifacts
+- Simplifies updates - change source versions in one place (via `librarian update`), regenerate all artifacts

 #### `release` section (optional)

-When present, this artifact can be released with `librarian release prepare`, `librarian release tag`, and `librarian release publish`.
+When present, this artifact can be released with `librarian release <path>` (dry-run) and `librarian release <path> --execute`.

 - `version` - Current released version (null if never released)
 - `prepared.version` - Next version being prepared (present only when a release is prepared)